stazman/git-practice/README.md

 # git-practice
-This repo is for practicing with advanced git commands and functionalities.
-The description of what's involved is in a text file.
+This repo is for practicing with advanced git commands and functionalities for learning and teaching purposes.